thosgood/this-weeks-finds/markdown/251-300/week253.md

 In the quote by Wolf, I can only guess that I(M)~x~ is the group of isometries of M that fix the point x, while M~x~ is the tangent space of M at x.
-Similarly, I guess that "two point homogeneous" means that for any D ≥ 0, the isometry group of M acts transitively on the set of pairs of points in M whose distance from each other is D.
+Similarly, I guess that "two point homogeneous" means that for any D \geqslant 0, the isometry group of M acts transitively on the set of pairs of points in M whose distance from each other is D.

 I also thank Tony for correcting some errors involving spinors.
 There's